Mung Bean Sprouts - 166mg lysine, 197mg arginine per 100g

 Lysine-Arginine Ratio Analysis

-That said, they have opposite effects on the herpes simplex virus, which causes cold sores and genital herpes.
-Lysine can stunt the replication of the virus, while arginine can stimulate it.
+They, however, have opposing effects on the herpes simplex virus, which causes cold sores and genital herpes.
+Lysine can prevent the replication of the virus, whereas arginine can stimulate it.

-Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes outbreaks.
+Thus, a diet rich in foods with a high lysine to arginine ratio may help lower the occurrence and severity of herpes symptoms.

-Some examples of foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.
+Foods that have a high lysine-arginine ratio include milk and cheese products, fish, poultry, fruits, and vegetables.

-These foods can provide the body with enough lysine to block the absorption of arginine by the virus, and thus prevent its growth and spread.
+These foods can provide the body with enough lysine to compete with arginine and inhibit the virus from replicating and causing outbreaks.

 Because Mung Bean Sprouts has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.